0xdomyz/utube_playlist_mp3_downloader/README.rst

 ^^^^^^

 1. Install from https://www.gyan.dev/ffmpeg/builds/
-2. Add the bin folder that contains to path to ffmpeg.exe.
+2. Add the bin folder that contains ``ffmpeg.exe`` to system path, so that it is available on cmd.

 Details: